-DCS400: INTERNSHIP.An educationally-directed practice experience in disaster management agencies with trained site supervisor.
+DCS400: INTERNSHIP.
+An educationally-directed practice experience in disaster management agencies with trained site supervisor.
 Focus will be placed upon the application of the theoretical knowledge in real-life situation.
 Prerequisite: must complete all the DCIS requirements.
 CREDIT: THREE SEMESTER HOURS.

-EDUCATION, SUPERVISION, AND INSTRUCTION DIVISION
+DIVISION OF EDUCATION, SUPERVISION, AND INSTRUCTION

 The Division of Education, Supervision, and Instruction at Tougaloo College offers a variety of undergraduate degrees in programs leading to P-6 and 7-12 initial teacher certification.
-The Division of Education degree programs are approved by the Mississippi Department of Education state standards and the National Council for the Accreditation of Teacher Education standards.
+The Division of Education degree programs are approved by the Mississippi Department of Education state standards and the National Council for the Accreditation of Teacher Education standards (NCATE) and the Council for the Accreditation of Educator Preparation (CAEP).